 - 2 oz bourbon

-- 3-4 drops of bitters (we used DRAM's Honey Chamomile)
+- 3-4 drops bitters (we used Honey Chamomile)

-- Combine all ingredients in a shaker and stir to combine.
+Combine all ingredients in a mixing glass and stir to combine.

 Pour over ice in cinnamon sugar rimmed glass.